 CEI creates opportunities and programs unique to each school and each community’s needs.
 Our two main initiatives in enrichment programming are described below.
 For more information or to bring these resources to your school, contact us now!

 CEI works directly with schools to help them achieve their visions for educational excellence.
 This takes many forms– from working in classrooms to help teachers adopt effective instructional practices to helping school leaders establish effective human capital management systems.
-One of CEI’s signature programs is PROJECT BOOST.
-CEI proposes to customize and implement PROJECT BOOST in your community of schools.

 Project BOOST (Building Options and Opportunities for Students) is a school-based enrichment program for low- income, at-risk 4th to 12th-grade public school students.
 Currently, Project BOOST serves 168 public schools, including a specialized program for children with autism and a universal pre-k (UPK).

 Project BOOST is designed to help these students in the upper elementary and middle school gain the skills and talents necessary to be successful in the high school.
 We offer a triangle of services to build the academic, cultural, social and service skills necessary for long-term student growth: academic enrichment, cultural enrichment, and community service.